 What Are The Standard Working Hours In Sierra Leone?

 An employee whose age is 17 or younger has a maximum of 6 hours per day and 30 hours per week.
 An employee whose age is 18 or older is allowed to work 40 hours per week.
-A minimum meal interval of 60 minutes must be observed by employees who work more than 5 hours in a day.
+A minimum meal interval of 60 minutes must be observed by employees who work more than 5 consecutive hours in a day.
 In typical working hours, Monday through Friday, the hours are 8:00 to 17:00.

 Maximum Working Hours In Sierra Leone